EMBA Hunutlu power station

 EMBA Hunutlu power station is a proposed 1,320-megawatt (MW) coal-fired power plant in Adana province, Turkey.

 The map below shows the location of the plant's site, near Sugözü village, Yumurtalık district, Adana province.
 The project is close to the Mediterranean Sea in Yumurtalik, about 65 km from the center of Adana and 17 km from downtown Yumurtalik.
+Satellite photography from Planet shows construction occurring between January 2019 and June 2019.

 Background on Plant